mritunjaysharma394/vowpal-wiki/Cost-Sensitive-One-Against-All-(csoaa)-multi-class-example.md

 ## Credits
 * Thanks to Ciemo for the example and for asking the right Qs on the mailing list.
 * Thanks to Stephane for patiently answering Ciemo's Qs.
-* See also Hal's doc at:  [https://www.umiacs.umd.edu/~hal/tmp/multiclassVW.html](https://www.umiacs.umd.edu/\~hal/tmp/multiclassVW.html)
+* See also Hal Daume's multi-class docs at <a href="https://www.umiacs.umd.edu/~hal/tmp/multiclassVW.html">https://www.umiacs.umd.edu/~hal/tmp/multiclassVW.html</a>